 Know well the condition of your flocks, and give attention to your herds…– Proverbs 27:23

 In our household, we make our budget using the Zero-Based Budgeting.
 If you are new to this method, this is explained by the formula:

 Net Income – ( Tithes + Savings + Expenses) = 0

-When it comes to our expenses, we prioritize our needs first, debt payment second and things we can live without last.
-When you deduct the tithe, desired savings and various expenses from the net income, the result should be zero.
+When it comes to our expenses, we prioritize our needs first, debts payment second and things we can live without last.
+When you deduct the tithe, desired savings, and various expenses from the net income, the result should be zero.

 The budget should be prepared prior to each month because it serves as the plan on how to manage the family’s finances for that particular month.
 Since there are usually different expenses to be incurred each month, we must prepare a different budget for every month.

 Ok, so here’s how we do it.
 Below are the four (4) effective steps that we are doing in making a budget.

 1. List all of the income for the month.

 Included all income for that month such as the following: